 Travelling between Wroclaw and Krakow by train is no longer the slow tedious trudge it once was.
 Direct trains between Wroclaw and Krakow depart every couple hours, taking only about 3h20m on average (45zł to 81zł).
 Buses cost a little more and take about the same time.

-With most of this Poland itinerary taking place in and around cities, I simply couldn’t leave you without suggesting a trip to Zakopane, Poland’s most famous outdoor retreat.
+With most of this Poland itinerary taking place in & around cities, I couldn’t leave you without suggesting a trip to Zakopane, Poland’s most famous outdoor retreat.

 Visiting Zakopane at anytime of year is fanastic.
 In the winter, the area bustles as Poland’s top ski resort; in summer, the hiking trails around Zakopane swell with travellers looking to escape to the stressors of the city.

 Entering into the world of Zakopane means confronting unrivalled nature head on.
-Start with a couple of these things to do in Zakopane:
+Start with a couple of these top-notch things to do in Zakopane…